BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 **WARGEAR**

-- Claws and teeth (hand weapons)
+- Claws and Teeth (hand Weapons)

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Strength
+- [Heroic Strength]

 **SPECIAL RULES**

-- Terror
+- [Terror]

 - **Packlord** `ACTIVE`

-Friendly models may not benefit from the Heroic Actions or Stand Fast of this model unless they have the Warg keyword.
+Friendly models may not benefit from the Heroic Actions or Stand Fast of this model unless they have the [Warg] keyword.

 </div>

 ---
 <div class="unitCard" markdown>

 ### ANGMAR ORC CAPTAIN [45 POINTS]